TarynScharf/HierarchicalData/CaseStudy3_Scharf2024/README.md

-Case study 3 in manuscript "Hierarchically structured data can undermine machine learning results in geoscience", by Scharf, Daggitt, Doucet and Kirkland.
+Case study 3 in manuscript "Hierarchically structured data can undermine machine learning results in geoscience", by Scharf, Daggitt, Kirkland and Doucet.
 This is 1) a reproduction and 2) an edit of code published by Scharf et al. (2024).
 We look only at the scenario 2 model for silica estimation.
 This work was completed using Python 3.10 in PyCharm 2024.3.4 (Community Edition).